The-AI-Alliance/open-trusted-data-initiative/docs/index.markdown

 * **Collaborate on AI Innovation:** Your data can help build more accurate, fair, versatile, and open AI models.
 You can also connect with like-minded data scientists, AI researchers, and industry leaders in the AI Alliance.
 * **Transparency & Trust:** Every contribution is transparent, with robust data provenance, governance, and trust mechanisms.
 We welcome your expertise to help us improve all aspects of these processes.
 * **Tailored Contributions:** The world needs domain-specific datasets to enable model tuning to create open foundation models relevant to domains such as time series, and branches of science and industrial engineering.
 The world needs more multilingual, including underserved languages, and multimodel datasets.
+In many areas, the available real-world data is insufficient for the needs to innovate in those areas.
+Therefore, synthetic datasets are also needed.

 ## Next Steps